 Why do we conduct a review?

-A distribution of the State’s electoral boundaries occurs approximately 18 months after a State election, in accordance with the Electoral Act 1907.
+A distribution of the State’s electoral boundaries must commence as soon as practicable two years after the previous State general election, in accordance with the Electoral Act 1907.

-A regular review of the electoral boundaries ensures that the number of electors in districts or regions is maintained as the population moves and changes over time.
+A regular review of the electoral boundaries ensures that the number of electors in districts is maintained as the population moves and changes over time.

 It is the job of the Electoral Distribution Commissioners to ensure that enrolments in an electorate are within permissible limits, and while doing this, they must also take into consideration other factors that affect electorates.